brownplt/shim/README.md

+## A Quick Guide to using Particle cores with code.pyret.org

-The following code currently works only with the [Horizon](http://pyret-horizon.herokuapp.com) version of CPO.
+*Important Note*: The following code currently works only with the [Horizon](http://pyret-horizon.herokuapp.com) version of CPO.

+### Modules

 ```
 import particle as P